dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

 Replace this file with the contents of https://raw.githubusercontent.com/verschwoerhaus/digitransit-ui/ulm/app/configurations/config.vsh.js

+If you do this replacement, note that it contains the configuration ``sprites: 'assets/svg-sprite.hb.svg'``.
+To avoid running into a build failure when creating the Docker container later, you can use the default file ```static/assets/svg-sprite.default.svg``` as source to create your own .svg file.

 For the configuration options, feel free to have a look into all the other files, preferential ``config.hsl.js``, ``waltti.js``, ``config.matka.js`` and ``config.default.js``.